 Tramadol is an opioid prescription painkiller that is lower in potency than most other pain medications of its kind.
 Often, doctors will prescribe it with the belief that it carries less chance of becoming addictive than others.
 For this reason, many wonder, “Is Tramadol addictive?”
-Let’s take a look at what Tramadol is, how it’s used and whether it has addictive potential.
+The unfortunate truth is yes.
+Despite it’s lower degree of strength, it is still an opiate which can become addictive.
+Let’s take a look at what Tramadol is, how it’s used and it’s addictive potential.

-Tramadol is a synthetic opioid pain killer, meaning it is made in a laboratory.
+Tramadol is a synthetic opioid pain killer.
+Which we synthesize in a laboratory setting.
 You need a prescription to get this drug, and doctors prescribe it to treat pain that is moderate to moderately severe.
 You may be familiar with brand names such as ConZip or Ultram.
 It comes in both immediate and extended release tablets.

-Tramadol alleviates pain by attaching to the brain’s pain receptors to alter how pain is perceived.
+Tramadol alleviates pain by attaching to the brain’s pain receptors.
+This alters how we perceive our pain.
 It also blocks the pain signals that reside in the spinal cord.
-The drug can be dangerous when used in ways other than directed due to the possibility of overdose or death.
+The drug is very dangerous when used in ways other than directed due to the possibility of overdose or death.
+Tramadol works no differently than other opiates would which mean it can be addictive.

 Specifically Is Tramadol Addictive?

-Tramadol is a Schedule IV controlled substance, meaning it’s associated with the potential for misuse and the possibility of becoming addictive.
-It can be abused by taking more of it than prescribed or by mixing it with other substances in order to get a high.
+According to the United States government, Tramadol is a Schedule IV controlled substance, meaning it’s associated with the potential for misuse and the possibility of becoming addictive.
+It can be abused by taking more of it than prescribed or by mixing it with other substances in order to get high.
 Taking more than directed can lead to developing a tolerance, leading you to take more to gain the needed effects.
 Addiction may follow.
+While you do have to ingest more Tramadol then compared to other opiates to achieve the same results, this does not make it safer.
+It still presents a group of potential side effects.

-There are some known Tramadol side effects like:
+There are some commonly known Tramadol side effects like:

 - Drowsiness and dizziness